-The interest rate you pay on an interest only mortgage depends on several factors including your credit score, loan-to-value (LTV) ratio, mortgage type and loan term.
-Additionally, interest only mortgage rates tend to be lower than the interest rate for a fixed rate mortgage but slightly higher than the interest rate for an adjustable rate mortgage.
+The rate you pay on an interest only mortgage depends on several factors including your credit score, loan-to-value (LTV) ratio, mortgage type and loan term.
+Additionally, interest only mortgage rates tend to be lower than the interest rate for a fixed rate mortgage but slightly higher than the interest rate for an ARM.
 Interest only mortgages are provided by traditional lenders such as banks, mortgage banks, mortgage brokers and credit unions.

 The lender table below shows mortgage rates and fees for interest only lenders near you.
 As the table shows, the shorter the interest only period, the lower the rate.
 Additionally, the table also demonstrates the wider range in loan terms across different lenders that you typically see with interest only mortgages.
 You should shop multiple lenders to find the interest only mortgage with the lowest interest rate and fees.

 During the real estate market bubble many borrowers got into trouble with interest only mortgages because they could not afford the mortgage payment when it increased.
 Many of these borrowers defaulted on their mortgages and lost their homes due to foreclosure which caused most lenders to stop offering interest only mortgage programs.
 Additionally, government regulations changed which also made it more challenging for lenders to offer interest only mortgages.

 As the real estate and mortgage markets have recovered more lenders have gradually started offering interest only mortgages again.
 Because of the risk involved with interest only mortgages lenders now typically have tougher borrower qualification requirements for this type of mortgage.
 Lenders may require higher credit scores (above 720) and in some cases lower loan-to-value (LTV) ratios (80.0% or below).
 This means you usually are required to make a down payment of at least 20% to qualify for an interest only mortgage.
-Not all lenders offer interest only mortgages so you may need to shop around to find a lender that does.
+Not all lenders offer interest only loans so you may need to shop around to find a lender that does.
 It is also important to understand a lender's specific borrower qualification requirements for an interest only mortgage as they are likely different than the requirements for other mortgage programs.

 FREEandCLEAR Lender Directory